 The Curriculum Committee is responsible for approving any changes in the graduate curriculum and for approving individual courses offered in the program.
 The committee consists of all members of the ASC Standing Faculty (plus other members of the Communication Graduate Group who have been granted voting rights), and is chaired by the Dean of Graduate Studies.

-The Undergraduate Studies Committee is made up of two members of the ASC Standing Faculty, one Standing Faculty member from a Penn School of Arts and Sciences department related to Communication, and the ASC Dean of Undergraduate Studies's central responsibility is to advise the Dean of Undergraduate Studies on policy issues regarding the undergraduate program.
+The Undergraduate Studies Committee is made up of two members of the ASC Standing Faculty, the ASC Associate Dean of Undergraduate Studies, and at least one additional representative who is a Lecturer at ASC or who teaches in a School of Arts and Sciences department related to Communication.
+The committee advises the Dean of Undergraduate Studies on policy and curricular issues regarding the undergraduate program.

 The Annenberg Graduate Council is made up of six members of the ASC graduate student body.
 The group’s primary function is to represent the ASC student body and to convey its interests, suggestions, and grievances to the faculty, staff, and ASC administration, as well as to foster a collegial atmosphere for students.
 Members of the Graduate Council of Students are elected by the ASC graduate student body for a one year term.

 Gerbner Postdoctoral Selection Committee: Sarah Jackson, Duncan Watts, and Joanne Murray (ex officio)

 Alternating each year, the Dean will appoint two faculty members to select a recent graduate from the University of Southern California's Annenberg School for Communication and Journalism, as a Gerbner Postdoctoral Fellow, so named after Annenberg School's former Dean, George Gerber.
 Gerbner Postdoctoral Fellows serve two-year terms.

 Ad Hoc Committees